NOTE: (This is a follow-up to an Instagram post. Last updated: 5/25/23, 4:30 p.m. MST.)

-If someone messages you and asks you to follow them, then asks for your email to send you a link to follow….DON’T CLICK THE LINK!
+If someone messages you and asks you to follow them, then asks for your email to send you a link to follow….DON’T CLICK OR TAP THE LINK!

 What’s The Deal?

-This hacker trap has snared at least 2 Instagram accounts and one Facebook account in the past month.
-The unsuspecting person clicks the link, and before they can blink, the person on the other end changes the password, and the email address associated with that social media account.
-In the case of Instagram accounts, the hacker wipes clean the posts and those followers/following.
+This hacker trap snared at least 2 Instagram accounts and one Facebook account in that we were aware of in April 2023; since then more were compromised, unfortunately.
+The unsuspecting person clicks or taps the link, and before they can blink, the hacker on the other end changes the password, and the email address associated with that social media account.
+In the case of Instagram accounts we were working with, the hacker wipes clean the posts and those followers/following.

 Do I Have To Pay To Restore My Account?